raendev/guide/src/counter/impl.md

 ### `-> i8`

-This is the return type of the method, here an signed 8-bit integer, the same as `val`.
+The return type of the method.
+A signed 8-bit integer, matching `val`.

 ### `self.val`